claricedu/pui-homework-claricedu/final-project-writeup/README.md

 ## Implementation Plan Updates

-- Key update include implementing only 2 stanzas in order to focus on interactions.
+- Key update include implementing only 2 stanzas in order to focus on increasing quality and number of interactions.

 ## Generative AI Use Plan Updates